Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Introduction

-Gradient Acceleration and Feature Enhancement Mechanism: This paper argues that for dominant modalities with high contributions, rather than suppressing them, the degree of enhancement should be dynamically balanced across all modalities.
-In contrast to methods such as OGM-GE \cite{peng2022OGM}, our approach evaluates the real-time contribution of each modality and adaptively adjusts the magnitude of gradient update for each modality.
-This ensures that all modalities update their gradients at a relative pace, neither completely suppressing weaker modalities nor disregarding the performance disparity among modalities.
+Strong modalities with high initial performance should not be suppressed but dynamically balanced in their reinforcement levels.
+The proposed method evaluates the real-time contribution of each modality based on both marginal performance and dynamic potential, and adaptively adjusts the gradient update magnitude for each modality, ensuring that all modalities are updated at relative speeds.

-Adaptive Compression Mechanism Based on Information Bottleneck: To address the issue of information redundancy in multimodal data and mitigate the interference of noise from weaker modalities, we introduce the information bottleneck theory as a guiding principle.
-Through a Multi-Layer Perceptron (MLP) network, the raw features of each modality are mapped into a latent representation space, with the fused features serving as the compression target to ensure the rationality of the compression direction.
+To tackle noise interference in multi-modal data and encourage the training of weak modalities, this paper introduces the Information Bottleneck theory as a guiding principle.
+The original features of each modality are mapped to a latent representation space, and the fused features are used as the compression target to ensure the validity of the compression direction.
 This mechanism compresses the features of all modalities, but the compression ratio is not fixed.
-For dominant modalities with high contribution, a smaller compression ratio is applied to preserve their rich information, while for weaker or noisy modalities, a larger compression ratio is used to suppress redundant information.
-This differentiated compression strategy aims to force the model to focus on the most discriminative parts of each modality, thereby achieving more efficient and robust multimodal fusion.
+A higher compression ratio is applied to modalities with low contribution or noise to suppress redundant information and enhance their contribution.
+This differentiated compression strategy aims to force the model to focus on the most discriminative parts of each modality, thus achieving more efficient and robust multi-modal fusion.

-Our approach does not seek absolute balance across modalities at the surface level but focuses on guiding the model to intelligently weigh the intrinsic value of different modalities through the synergistic effects of gradient modulation and feature compression.
-Extensive experiments demonstrate that our method achieves state-of-the-art (SOTA) results in tasks involving imbalanced feature fusion and most robustness benchmarks, validating the effectiveness of the modality strengthening approach and the proposed contribution calculation method.
-The contributions of this work are as follows:
+The method proposed in this paper does not pursue an absolute balance between modalities on the surface but instead aims to guide the model to more intelligently assess the intrinsic value of different modalities through the synergistic effects of gradient adjustment and feature compression.
+Extensive experiments demonstrate that this method achieves state-of-the art results in imbalanced feature fusion and most model robustness tasks, and validates the rationale behind the modality enhancement approach and the contribution calculation method.
+The contributions of this paper are as follows:

-We propose a unified paradigm to address modality imbalance and data noise through intelligent information compression.

-We validate the modality strengthening approach and introduce an effective method for computing modality contributions.
+\begin{itemize} \item Proposed a unified paradigm for addressing modality imbalance and data noise through intelligent information compression. \item Proved the effectiveness of the modality enhancement approach and introduced a valid modality contribution calculation method. \end{itemize}